-Reduced to their simplest terms, the two big compliance regulations, Sarbanes Oxley (SOX) and The Health Insurance Portability and Accountability Act (HIPAA),
+Reduced to their simplest terms, the two big compliance regulations, Sarbanes Oxley (SOX) and The Health Insurance Portability and Accountability Act (HIPAA), go something like this: SOX defines which business records a company must store and for how long.
+HIPAA states who can view stored data as well as when the data must be destroyed.

 From a storage perspective, the difference between SOX and HIPAA boils down to ensuring data permanence vs. data privacy, respectively.